 - or mailed to Tidewater Management, ATTN: Hailey Matthews, 3600 Crondall Lane, Suite 100, Owings Mills, MD 21117.

 For a complete listing of all of the new pool regulations in place for this year, click here.

 FCF Book Club

-The Fishing Creek Farm book club's next meeting date is April 15th at 7:30pm.
+The Fishing Creek Farm book club's next meeting date is July 23rd at 7:30pm.
 It will be held virtually through a video conference.
-The book is American Dirt by Jeanine Cummins.
-Please contact Susan Magazine for details on how to join the discussion at email@example.com if you have any questions.
+The book is TThe Taste of Sugar by Marisel Vera.
+Please contact Susan Magazine email@example.com if you have any questions.
 As recently reviewed in The Washington Post, “‘The Taste of Sugar’ offers a thrilling look at Puerto Rico’s history through the tale of one couple’s struggle to survive.”
 Click here to read the review.

 From our Board of Directors

 The Board of Directors meetings are always open to all homeowners.
 Our next meeting is May 26th at 7pm.
 Now it is even easier to attend.
 From 7pm to 7:15pm we will have a video conference line open to join in.
 To join the meeting virtually, click here for the log in information.

 The approved meeting minutes from the Board's April meeting are now online.
 Please click here to read them.

 Do you want to know who is on what committee?
 Do you want to know how to reach a committee member?
 All of that information is on our website Committee page which is located here.
 On this page you will note that a number of the email addresses are [committee-name/position]@fishingcreekfarm.org.
 This is part of our ongoing effort to have email addresses that we can use to transition easily from volunteer to volunteer when a position turns over.
 Take a moment to familiarize yourself with this, and thank you to all of our volunteers!